roboconf/roboconf.github.io/en/developer-guide/maven-modules.md

 > For the moment, the DM loads all the IaaS implementations within the same class loader.
 > In the same way, an agent loads all the plug-ins in a same class loader.
-> It is planned to migrate to OSGi before the end of the year.
+> It is planned to migrate to OSGi before the end of Summer 2014.